Tommy Butler Of The Johnstown Estate On Focus

 What are your plans for the future?

-The industry is always changing and sometimes requires adaptation overnight – Covid, for example.
-I also want to help bring up the next generation of chefs and inspire more people into this industry.
+I also want to help bring up the next generation of chefs and inspire more people to join this industry.
+It’s a window to the world, offering endless opportunities to grow and connect with others.

 How has karate contributed to your life and world view?